priyaanshu26/stock_management/test_category_system.md

 - Added "Manage Categories" quick action
 - Easy navigation to category management

-### 8. Default Categories Setup (`lib/scripts/setup_default_categories.dart`)
+### 8. Default Categories Setup
-- Automatic creation of common categories
+- Categories can be created manually through the admin interface
-- Prevents duplicates
+- Category management is handled through the CategoryProvider
-- Runs on first app initialization
+- Admins can pre-populate categories as needed

 ## Key Features